Host Intrusion Prevention System (HIPS) proactively identifies and prevents malicious network Intrusions.

 In this method, HIPS collects a data stream in a controlled network environment from a system.
 The controlled data flow pattern is from then onwards used as a baseline.
 This is then used for comparing the traffic patterns of other systems.
 Suspicious real-time data patterns immediately trigger preventative actions.
-Comodo also employs artificial intelligence for enhanced detection and fewer false alarms.
-Comodo HIPS is effective against advanced persistent threats.
+Xcitium also employs artificial intelligence for enhanced detection and fewer false alarms.
+Xcitium HIPS is effective against advanced persistent threats.

 A typical example of detection is when activity is detected across ports that had not been accessed in the controlled network environment.

 In networking, data packets are wrapped with a header of the protocol when they have to travel over the network.
 The type of header data differs according to each networking model.
-In Comodo AEP, the protocols follow the standards as specified in the Requests for Comments (RFC) document on protocol implementation.
+In Xcitium AEP, the protocols follow the standards as specified in the Requests for Comments (RFC) document on protocol implementation.

 In this method, each header assembly is examined for inconsistencies with RFC defined profiles.
 True deviation from RFC profiles is flagged as malicious.
 HIPS also maintains data on normal implementations so as to avoid false detections.
 True deviations trigger alerts to users and the administrators.

 A typical suspicious detection could include detection of a TCP header that included a rarely used URG (urgent) mechanism.